 Partners: Black & Veatch, Colorado State University

-Project 5.07: Solvent-Driven Zero Liquid Discharge for Production of Synthetic Gypsum; PI: Aaron Wilson (Idaho National Laboratory)
+Project 5.07 Solvent-Driven Zero Liquid Discharge for Production of Synthetic Gypsum Lead: Aaron Wilson, Idaho National Laboratory

 This project pioneers the use of dimethyl ether (DME)-Driven Zero Liquid Discharge (ZLD) desalination potentially reducing ZLD costs 50% relative to state-of-the-art crystallizers.